herrickfeng/ISDM-GROUP-4/report.md

 We need to define Scrum and any Scrum activities that we used along the way (like Standups, Retrospectives, etc.)
  -->

-Being apart of the agile family of methodologies, Scrum is incremental and iterative.
+Being a part of the agile family of methodologies, Scrum is incremental and iterative.
 It achieves both incrementality and iteration through the use of "sprints", which are a key term and process used in the Scrum methodology.
 Scrum is commonly used by software teams, however, in recent years Scrum has branched out and found a place in non-software teams like sales (Solingen, Sutherland, and de Waard, 2010).

 > Strategically implementing Scrum into sales and account management has lead to escalating revenue and a sustainable competitive advantage.
 (Solingen, Sutherland, and de Waard, 2010)